 I live in the mid-Southern U.S. and have three dogs.
-I have bachelor’s and master’s degrees in music performance, and a master’s degree in engineering science with an emphasis on Active Sound Cancellation (noise control).
+I have bachelor’s and master’s degrees in music (performance), and a master’s degree in applied science with an emphasis on Active Sound Cancellation (noise control).
 I am recently retired from a wonderful non-profit agency that helped impoverished women access health services.
 I have worked as a performing musician and a university-level math teacher.
 I worked my way up the ranks in the publishing world, starting as a proofreader.

-I do freelance fact checking on the topics of acoustics and behavior science, and freelance editing for both non-fiction and fiction.
+I do freelance fact-checking on the topics of acoustics and behavior science, and freelance editing for both non-fiction and fiction.
 Contact me through the contact page for rates.

 I came to dog training a typical way: I got a dog with problem behaviors.
 This was Summer.
 After a brief but all too long stint with local trainers who mixed aversives and rewards, I found the positive reinforcement training community on the Internet, then locally.
 I got turned on by behavior science and the wonderful realization that force-free training is not only humane and kind, but is science-based and shown to be extremely effective in training all animals.